 For a luxury Rockies basecamp experience, Island Lake Lodge, situated in a rare old-growth interior temperate rainforest valley, transitions from world-class cat-skiing in the winter to lodge-based hikes in the summer months.

-For the more adventurous family, Invermere-based Playwest Mountain Experience offer everything from local hikes to avalanche courses.
+For the more adventurous family, Invermere-based Playwest Mountain Experience offer everything from local hikes to avalanche courses (in both the Rockies and Purcell mountains).

 Valhalla Mountain Touring is a perfect base to explore the Valhallas.
 This family-run, all-season lodge offers a deep knowledge and love of place that only a multi-generational operation can offer.